MetroCS/QualityToolsForBlueJ/DevelopmentConventions.md

 _____
 ## Contributing
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md].
+By participating in this project you agree to abide by its terms.

 ### New Issues
 - Review the [Project Board](../../projects/1) to verify that the issue does not already appear as a project task.
 - Search the [Issues](../../issues) to determine related issues (epics, dependencies, not yet triaged, ...).